ozcan39/php-usfml/README.md

 Search phrases with word count can be used for identifying user interests.
 Hereby some updates which improve usability of website, can be made.

 # How i used
 I used this code with one day logrotated mysql log.
 Before anaylzing, daily mysql log was packaged (every day at 00:00 AM) and then this code was run with a cron trigger at 03:00 AM for analyzing packaged mysql log.
-For mysql logrotate, the configurations below used.
+For mysql logrotate, the following configurations were used.

 ```
-var/log/mysql/mysql.log {
+/var/log/mysql/mysql.log {

 daily